-The Invisalign system is the most evolved removable brace on the market.
-It is very discrete and works in a different way to fixed braces but not totally invisible.
+The Invisalign system is the most evolved brace on the market.
+It is discrete compared to fixed braces but not totally invisible.
 They are suitable for adults & children any age.

 CERAMIC FIXED BRACES

 Ceramic braces are more discrete versions of the traditional silver braces.
-The Clarity Advanced technology is both aesthetic and practical.
+The Clarity Advanced is both aesthetic and practical.
 We use this bracket for adult patients and increasingly for older teenagers.

 SILVER FIXED BRACES

 Traditional braces are ideal for most children; they are cost-effective and fun.
 There is a choice of rainbow-colours which can be changed at every visit.
 These have been used very successfully over the last 40 years to treat children.

 My fixed brace is brokenTeeth can be moved by applying constant gentle forces.
 Braces are tools which help us to move teeth in the direction we choose.
 There are many types of braces and they all have different uses. with their own advantages and drawbacks.
 Orthodontists choose a brace which will deliver the best results in their hands.
 Braces are not a modern invention; they have been around for more than 100 years.

 Can I have braces on the NHS?Children below 18 years of age may be entitled to have brace treatment through the NHS.
 Your dentist will assess you and make a referral to the local NHS clinics.
 Adults generally do not qualify for NHS treatment unless their problem is very complicated and likely to require treatment in a hospital setting.
 This often involves a combination of braces and surgery or management of compromised teeth.
 Adults cannot be referred directly to the hospital department without seeing an orthodontist to assess the suitability for referral.
 A private consultation will be necessary to see if you are suitable for hospital referral.